raetsch/Jupiter-Info-Collection/forging_pool.md

 ![image-20210531225246814](pics/FORGE6.png)

-Now comes the hard part...
-You have to wait.
-There is a bot that checks every 30 minutes for buy orders.
-So worst case, it takes 30 minutes, best case, just seconds.
+This will only take some seconds to a few minutes.
 When the bot bought your offer, it looks like this:

 ![image-20210531225747998](pics/FORGE7.png)